Just a bit about me.

 Personal

 I grew up on a farm in South Dakota, with a few years in rural Cambodia.
-Then I went to MIT in Boston, and am now based in San Francisco.
-This has given me a diverse perspective on the world, as well as a love for raising goats, catching frogs in rice paddies, banging my head against the wall while solving hard problems, mountains, and costume parties.
+Then I went to MIT in Boston, spent 10 years in San Francisco, and now live in Vancouver, BC.
+This has given me a diverse perspective on the world, as well as a love for raising goats, catching frogs in rice paddies, banging my head against the wall while solving hard problems, mountains, and creative costumes.

 /assets/images/echo.jpg